open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

 - **Clean up your EDA flows with tclint**
     - Noah Moroze, zeroRISC

-### Q\&A Session [8:00 PM - 8:15PM]
+### Q&A Session [8:00 PM - 8:15PM]

 ### IV.
 Machine Learning, Data [8:15 PM - 8:40 PM]
 - **CircuitNet Dataset for ML in EDA: Where are We and Where to Go**
     - Prof. Yibo Lin (Peking University, China)
 - **EDA-Schema: Status and Plans**
-    - Ioannis Savidis, Drexel Univ.
+    - Prof. Ioannis Savidis, Drexel Univ.
 - **The SLICE Initiative: Towards a Shared Infrastructure for ML EDA**
-    - Vidya A. Chhabria (Bing-Yue Wu), Arizona State University
+    - Prof. Vidya A. Chhabria (Bing-Yue Wu), Arizona State University
 - **Laying the Foundations for LLMs in Open-source EDA**
-    - Vidya A. Chhabria (Bing-Yue Wu), Arizona State University
+    - Prof. Vidya A. Chhabria (Bing-Yue Wu), Arizona State University

 ### V. Community Goals, Open Discussion [8:40 PM - 9:30 PM]